What can I do to stay mentally well?

 Set yourself a challenge that you can realistically achieve.
-This doesn’t have to be anything particularly large but should have meaning for you.
+This does not have to be anything particularly large but should have meaning for you.

 For example, you might decide you are going to write a letter to your local paper or start going to a regular exercise class.
-You will feel satisfied and proud of yourself when you achieve your goal, and feel more positive about yourself as a result.
+You will feel satisfied and proud of yourself when you achieve your goal, and as a result, feel more positive about yourself overall.

 “I find that crafting not only helps me relax, but it also improves my confidence when I finish a project and I am happy with the results, especially if it’s a gift for someone or something that improves the appearance of my home.”

-It’s important to make time to relax, even if you don’t feel under stress.
+It is important to make time to relax, even if you do not feel stressed.
 This may mean going away for the weekend, spending an evening doing something you like, or even just taking a five-minute break to look out of the window.
 Learning a relaxation technique, such as breathing exercises, yoga or meditation, can also help you relax and reduce stress levels.

 “Regularly attending a yoga class has taught me ways to relax and clear my head.
 This helps me feel more in control of my mental health, which in turn makes me feel more positive about the future.”